-The Vršič Pass is a high mountain pass at an elevation of 1.611m (5,285ft) above the sea level, located across the Julian Alps in northwestern Slovenia.
-The cobbles road to the summit is one of the highest roads in the country.
+Vršič Pass is a high mountain pass at an elevation of 1.632m (5,354ft) above the sea level, located on the boundary of Upper Carniola and Gorizia regions, in Slovenia.
+It is one of the highest roads of the country.

 How long is the Vrsic Pass?

 Tucked away on the northwestern part of the country, the pass is 43.4 km (26.96 miles) long, running from Bovec to Trenta.
 The road is totally paved, with some cobblestone sections.
 It’s called 206 Road, known as Ruska cesta ("Russian Road"), renamed in July 2006 to honor the Russian prisoners of war that were forced to build it.
 The pass links Upper Carniola with the Trenta Valley in the Slovene Littoral.
 The road is an exhilarating and spectacular drive, climbing and descending 50 hairpin bends, each one numbered and with height recorded, taking you across the spine of the Julian Alps.